GALLERIES — |

 Behold the miracle of a license plate!
 This fairly subtle light and shadow work underscores the importance to the realist painter of careful observation.
 The license plate is so vividly ceramic white that the tendency would be to simply depict it as brilliant white.
 Closer scrutiny reveals the many shades of pale hues which visually define the planes of the plate's surface.

 Here also are closeup views of line technique in the cat's pelt and in the grass.
 First a basic color is applied, which I will sometimes refer to as the foundation color.
 It's applied more intensely than it finally appears since it will be covered by other glazes and opaques.
 It's a mid-tone and I work over it with lighter and darker paints.
 At several stages I use toothed tools such as sections of comb, forks, serrated knife blades, even a single point stylus.
 This last tool is used to cross-incise the typical random individual hairs and/or grass blades.
 This prevents comb tool techniques from creating artificially uniform cross hatch patterns.
+These tined tools all perform the function of scoring through the still-wet surface paint layers to reveal foundation color in a stylized imitation of the direction of the animal's coat or the grass blades.
+With a modicum of force, the stylus can be used even after the paint is dry.
+Scumbling and drybrush techniques add the finishing touches needed to create a very realistic representation of fur and field. |

 ———————— GALLERIES ————————